 King’s is working hard at becoming a more sustainable institution.
 The Sustainability team has grown rapidly and is working at drafting new strategies and policies for the university.
-There are ambitious goals, such as reducing our carbon emissions 43% by 2020 compared to 2005/06 (and to get to net zero carbon by 2025!), which we are pursuing through an array of means including increased monitoring and efficiency.
+There are ambitious goals, such as getting to net zero carbon by 2025, which we are pursuing through an array of means including increased monitoring and efficiency.
 Staff and students also have a role to play as their actions on campus have an impact.
 These tips are meant to encourage you to contribute to King’s sustainability and to help you understand what sustainable options are available.

 - Turn off your computers and monitors when they’re not in use, along with lights and other appliances.
 Residences take part in the Student Switch-Off campaign every year, encouraging students to simply switch off lights and put a lid on pans.

 - Take advantage of the university’s cycle-to-work scheme and sign up to the Bicycle Users Group for support and advice.
 There is also a KCL Bike Club.
 King’s has more than 600 bicycle parking spaces, including secure parking at Strand, Guy’s and Denmark Hill (these campuses have showers as well).
-Check out the cycling pages.
+Check out the Active Travel pages.

 - You can also easily walk between campuses (even Strand to Denmark Hill is only 3.5 miles).
 This is much more scenic than cramming into the tube!